Intro to Dart

 #Flutter applications are built in Dart, a language that will look familiar to anyone who's written Java, Javascript, or any other C-like language.

 The following example is a small program that fetches data from dart.dev, decodes the returned json, and prints it to the console.
-If you're confident in your ability to understand this program, feel free to skip to the page.
+If you're confident in your ability to understand this program, feel free to skip to the next page.

 import 'dart:convert';